-Problem: deliberation and means-ends reasoning processes are not instantaneous.
+- Problem: deliberation and means-ends reasoning processes are not instantaneous.

-They have a time cost.
+- They have a time cost.

 - Suppose that deliberation is optimal in that if it selects some intention to achieve, then this is the best thing for the agent.

+- (It maximises expected utility.)

-(Maximises expected utility.) - So the agent has selects an intention to achieve that would have been optimal at the time it observed the world.
+- So the agent has selects an intention to achieve that would have been optimal at the time it observed the world.

-This is calculative rationality.
+- This is calculative rationality.

-The world may change.
+- The world may change in the meantime.

+- Even if the agent can compute the right thing to do, it may not do the right thing.

+- Optimality is hard.